davidmshore/InvestingEssentials/docs/resources/main.md

     - In her podcast, Laura Adams' presents quick snippets of general financial advice in an easy to follow way with a good amount of energy to help keep listeners engaged.
 Adams is also a book and free newsletter author, helping entrepreneurs and everyday people make wise financial decisions.
     - [Free downloads](https://lauradadams.com/freebies) - A net worth calculator/tracker (personal financial statement), HSA quick guide, financial advisor assessment guide, legacy records checklist and more can be found here.
 - [Rob Berger](https://robberger.com/)
-	- A retired securities lawyer turned financial book, blog, and newsletter author who also publishes YouTube [**videos**](https://www.youtube.com/@rob_berger), where he focuses on retirement planning and often demonstrates using the various financial planning tools recommended on his blog.
+	- A retired securities lawyer turned financial book, blog, and newsletter author.
+Rob also publishes YouTube [**videos**](https://www.youtube.com/@rob_berger), where he focuses on retirement planning and often demonstrates using the various financial planning tools recommended in his blog.
 - [Clark Howard](https://clark.com/) (The Clark Howard Show)
 	- Clark Howard is a bona fide public financial servant.
 Clark.com is a great resource for practical tips, topical guides, and reviews on banks, credit services, phone plans, investing institutions and insurance companies.
 Howard is also a book and free newsletter author whose goal is to help everyday people make wise financial decisions.
 - See also [Blogs](#blogs)<!-- #internal_anchor_link --> and [Podcasts](#podcasts)<!-- #internal_anchor_link -->.